Skip to main content

 How This Gap Creates Real Exposure

 Your service technician uses his personal pickup to run to the supply house between jobs.
 On the way back, he causes a three-vehicle accident.
 The injured parties sue your company because the trip was work-related.
-His personal auto insurer denies the claim — the trip was for business.
-Without HNOA on your commercial policy, your company has no auto liability coverage for this accident.
-You're funding the defense and any settlement out of pocket.
+His personal auto carrier questions the business-use trip, and your commercial auto policy may not respond unless hired and non-owned exposure was included.
+Now the business is dealing with defense, coverage, and settlement questions at the worst possible time.

-How to check: Look at your commercial auto declarations page for coverage symbol 1 (any auto) — which automatically includes hired and non-owned coverage.
-If your policy uses symbol 2 (owned autos only) or symbol 7 (specifically described autos), HNOA is almost certainly missing and needs to be added as a separate endorsement.
+How to check: Look at your commercial auto declarations page for coverage symbol 1 (any auto), then confirm whether hired and non-owned exposure is included or endorsed.
+If your policy uses symbol 2 (owned autos only) or symbol 7 (specifically described autos), ask your agent to verify how employee-owned and rented vehicles are handled before assuming the gap is closed.

 Pro Tip

-HNOA typically costs a few hundred dollars per year — even for larger fleets.
-Some carriers include it automatically with certain policy packages.
-Ask your agent to confirm it's on your policy and check which symbol applies to your liability coverage.
-This is a 30-second check that can prevent a six-figure gap.
+HNOA can be a small premium item compared with the exposure it addresses, and some carriers include it with certain policy packages.
+Ask your agent to confirm whether it is on your policy and check which symbol applies to your liability coverage.
+This is a fast review that can prevent a nasty coverage dispute.

 2. Uninsured/Underinsured Motorist (UM/UIM)